William Ivison Macadam: Academic career

-In 1873 he joined the staff of the New Veterinary College, when he became assistant to his father.
+In 1873 he joined the staff of the New Veterinary College when he became assistant to his father.
 In 1880 he was appointed Professor of Chemistry there when Dr. Stevenson Macadam retired, an appointment he held until his death.

 His work gained recognition from many learned societies, and he contributed numerous papers to these.

-The college journal obituary described him as, "a man of great ability, and [he] had a profound knowledge of his subject.
+The college journal obituary described him as "a man of great ability, and [he] had a profound knowledge of his subject.
 He had an excellent way with young students, and made the learning of chemistry a pleasant task.
 There was also a frank bonhomie about Macadam.
 And no one was better at telling a good story in the volunteer camp or at the dinner table."

 Encouragement of women

-Professor W. Ivison Macadam was ahead of his time in the teaching of women and encouraging them to participate in courses and degrees, particularly at Surgeons Hall and the New Veterinary College, Edinburgh, in spite of women being banned from attendance at his or other's university lectures and from taking academic degrees at most universities and colleges in Great Britain (most professors and all-male student classes objected to their participation in the academic professions at the time).
+Macadam was ahead of his time in the teaching of women and encouraging them to participate in courses and degrees, particularly at Surgeons' Hall and the New Veterinary College, Edinburgh, despite women being banned from attendance at his or other's university lectures and from taking academic degrees at most universities and colleges in Great Britain.
+Most professors and all-male student classes objected to their participation in the academic professions at the time.

 Edinburgh with its famous Medical School became a centre of controversy over medical education for women and Macadam championed the women's cause.
 At the time women were not admitted to either theoretical or practical classes at Edinburgh University although they could sit for examinations.